Cointegrated Continuous-time Linear State Space and MCARMA Models: Cointegrated state-space models

-The aim is to define a cointegrated linear state-space model.
+The aim of this section is to characterize cointegrated solutions of linear state space models.
 For this purpose we introduce a convenient canonical form for a state-space model.
-A canonical form is an unique representation of the class of observationally equivalent linear state-space models.
-An example for a canonical form is the echelon canonical form (see e.g. Schlemm and Stelzer \cite[Section 4.1]{SchlemmStelzer2012a}).
-Our canonical form for the cointegrated continuous-time linear state-space model has a similar structure as the canonical form for the discrete-time linear state-space model presented in Bauer and Wagner \cite[Theorem 2 and Theorem 3]{BauerWagner2012}.
-The advantage of this canonical form is that the non-stationary and stationary part are decoupled and can be transformed separately.
-Moreover, this form enables us to use existing results for stationary state-space models and L\'evy processes in the following.
-Before we can state the result we repeat the definition of a positive lower triangular matrix: a matrix $M\in M_{d, c}(\R)$ is positive lower triangular if $M$ is lower triangular and the first non-zero entry in each row is positive.
+A canonical form is an unique representative of the class of observationally equivalent linear state-space models.
+There is no similar transformation matrix other than the identity matrix or permutation matrix which preserves this structure.
+An example for a canonical form for stationary solutions of continuous-time state space models is the echelon canonical form (see Schlemm and Stelzer \cite[Section 4.1]{SchlemmStelzer2012}).
+Our canonical form for the cointegrated continuous-time linear state-space model has a similar structure as the canonical form for the discrete-time linear state-space models presented in Bauer and Wagner \cite[Theorem 2]{BauerWagner2012}.
+The advantage of this canonical form is that the non-stationary and the stationary part are decoupled and can be transformed separately.
+Moreover, this form enables us to use existing results for stationary output processes of state-space models and L\'evy processes in the following.
+Before we can state the result we repeat the definition of a positive lower triangular matrix: a matrix $M=[m_{ji}]_{1\leq i\leq d,1\leq j\leq c}\in M_{d, c}(\R)$ with $\rank M=c$ is positive lower triangular if there exists $j_1,\ldots,j_c\in\{1,\ldots,d\}$ with $1\leq j_1<\ldots<j_c\leq d$ and $m_{j_ll}>0$ and $m_{jl}=0$ for $j<j_l$.

-\begin{theorem} Let $(A,B,C,L)$ be a $d$-dimensional minimal state-space model which satisfies $\sigma(A)\subset\{(-\infty,0)+i\R\} \cup \{0\}$ and the algebraic and the geometric multiplicity of the eigenvalue zero is equal to $c$, $0\leq c\leq d$.
+\begin{theorem} Let $(A,B,C,L)$ be a $d$-dimensional minimal state-space model which satisfies $\sigma(A)\subset\{(-\infty,0)+i\R\} \cup \{0\}$, and the algebraic and the geometric multiplicity of the eigenvalue zero is equal to $c$, $0\leq c\leq d$.
 Then there exists a unique observationally equivalent minimal state-space representation given by